fengsu91/AUDB_Reproducibility/README.md

-# AUDB testing plans
-## PDbench performance tests
-### Run PDBench queries and meaure execution time against UADB, MCDB, MayBMS and CertainAnswers by varying amount of uncertainty.
-### ... by varying scale factor.
-### Construct meaningful use cases from real datasets (reffering to machine learning datasets - key repair, entity resolution etc.)
-### Compare aggregation with other aggregation approaches.
+# SIGMOD Reproducibility for "Efficient Uncertainty Tracking for Complex Queries with Attribute-level Bounds"

 ## A) Source code info

 The **GProM** system is written in `C`.
 For the experiments we did use  [PostgreSQL](https://www.postgresql.org/) as a backend for storage.
 TODO
 GProM is available at [https://github.com/IITDBGroup/gprom](https://github.com/IITDBGroup/gprom).
 For the experiments, please use the `CPB` branch.
 GProM acts as a client for a relational database.
-UA-DB creation and querying is available through an extension of SQL.
+AU-DB creation and querying is available through an extension of SQL.

 - Repository: https://github.com/IITDBGroup/gprom
 - Programming Language: C, Python
-- **Additional Programming Language info:** we are requiring Python3.6.9
 - **Compiler Info:** gcc-11.0.0
 - **Required libraries/packages:**
+  - postgresql
   - gnuplot (5.2)
+  - GPRoM dependencies
+  - python3 (for automated testing scripts)
   - psycopg2
-  - GPRoM dependencies
-  - python (3.6.9)
+  - numpy

 ## B)  Datasets info